youngGee704/youngGee704/README.md

 👀 Passionate about crafting immersive web experiences and exploring the latest trends in web development.

-🌱 Currently delving into advanced React techniques and honing my skills in Node.js development.
+🌱 Currently delving into advanced React techniques and builing  my skills in Backend development.

 💞️ Open to collaborating on exciting projects that push the boundaries of web technology.